ickhov/queues-and-threads/REPORT.md

 We test our uthread using 3 seperate files: uthread_hello (tests *uthread_create()*), uthread_yield, and uthread_join.

-NOTE: In order to test queue you will need to set *allow_preempt* static variable to 0 at the top of *uthread.c* file.
+NOTE: In order to test uthread, you will need to set *allow_preempt* static variable to 0 at the top of *uthread.c* file for deterministic output.

 ## Preempt API